New clues emerge about the money that might have helped fund the Jan. 6 insurrection

 "The committee has not tipped its hand of everything they have," Eisen said.
 "They dedicated significant resources to the money trails.
 And I'm certain that in the hearings and in the final report, there's going to be much more evidence revealed."

-This spring, the committee hopes to hold its first hearings illustrating the findings so far and issue an interim report by the summer with a final report this fall.
+The committee hopes this spring to hold its first hearings illustrating the findings so far and issue an interim report by the summer and a final report this fall.

 Questions of crimes committed